code-forger/morklerork/README.md

 # MorkleRork

-MorkleRork is a programming language invented to be and very very easy to parse, lex, and execute, while having _some_ modern features.
+MorkleRork is a programming language invented to be very very easy to parse, lex, and execute, while having _some_ modern features.

 It was invented so I could learn golang, and therefore this repo contains a MorkleRork interpreter written in golang